“When you kill time, remember that it has no resurrection.”

 When we obey God in seemingly little things, we build capacity to hear and obey Him in bigger issues.
 Each act of obedience is a building block to obey another time.
 When we disregard God’s gentle proddings, we numb ourselves the ability to hear God clearly.
 It’s like one who lifts a heavy-weights.
 As often as you lift, the better equipped you are to carry a heavier weight.

-I sometimes feel overwhelmed by how many things that needs to be updated in my life.
-Over time though, I have come to realize that instead of going the panic route, I’d be better if I tackled one issue at a time starting from its trigger ( source) and locating the associated behavioral patterns.
-For instance, if we noticed that we accomplish very little each day, we may want to take a look at the activities we take on during the course of a day.
+I sometimes feel overwhelmed by the many areas I need to work on in my life.
+Over time though, I have come to realize that instead of going the panic route, I’d be better if I tackled one issue at a time starting from its trigger ( source) and locating the associated behavioural patterns.
+For instance, if we noticed that we accomplish very little each day, we may want to take a look at the activities we take on during the course of the day.
 Like John’s story above, how do our daily activities add value to our lives?

 I noticed in my life for instance, that once I began to have a regular devotional time with God, the knowledge of the Word of God helped me make changes in my relationship with my husband, my children, work and other things.
 Like a thermostat, our relationship with God regulates other parts of our lives.
 I’d encourage us to look to see the root cause of any form of apathy in our lives.
 Then, study the word of God and meditate in those areas as well as other valuable resources.
 The Knowledge of God and His ways puts every other thing in perspective.
 It helps us number our days.
 (Proverbs 9:10)

 1. God’s wisdom helps us see beyond now and helps us do what we need to do.

 4. Our obedience to God determines how much pressure we’ll be able to bear up and this in turn, determines how far in life we’ll able to go.

-Share with us what things you’ve had to change in the past.
-How was it and what impact did it make in your life?
+What things have you changed in the past?
+What impact did it make in your life?